 Have your say on a new political map for Guildford Borough Council

-The Local Government Boundary Commission has decided that the number of councillors in Guildford should be 48, the same as now.
-The Local Government Boundary Commission wants to hear what residents and organisations think about their local area.
-A ten week consultation on the proposals will run until 05 April 2021.
+The Local Government Boundary Commission wants to hear what residents and local organisations think about the proposals.
+A 10-week consultation on the proposals will run until 7 February 2022.

 Credit: contains Ordnance Survey data (c) Crown copyright and database rights 2021

 The Commission is the independent body that draws these boundaries.
-It is reviewing Guildford Borough Council to make sure councillors represent about the same number of electors, and that ward arrangements help the council work effectively.
-It wants to be sure that its proposals reflect community ties and identities.
+It is reviewing Guildford to make sure councillors will represent about the same number of electors, and that ward arrangements will help the council work effectively.

 Launching the consultation Professor Colin Mellors, Chair of the Commission, said: